upstash/docs2vector/readme.md

    - No additional configuration needed
    - Uses Upstash's built-in embedding service

-### Chunking Configuration
+### Customizing Document Chunking

-You can modify the text splitting configuration in `script.js`:
+To adjust how documents are split into chunks, you can update the configuration in `script.js`:

 ```javascript
 const textSplitter = new RecursiveCharacterTextSplitter({